gridsome/gridsome.org/docs/how-it-works.md

 ![Gridsome build](./images/gridsome-build.gif)

-**This is whats happening under the hood when running `gridome build` command:**
+**This is what's happening under the hood when running `gridsome build` command:**

 1. **Initialize** - Reads project configuration and initializing installed plugins etc.
-2. **Load sources** - Source plugins fetches their data and updates the internal store.
+2. **Load sources** - Source plugins fetch their data and update the internal store.
 3. **Create GraphQL schema** - Generates the GraphQL schema from node types in store.
 4. **Generate code** - Generates runtime code like routes, plugins etc.
 5. **Bootstrap finish** - Creates a render queue with all pages and templates.
 6. **Run GraphQL** - Executes all `page-query` queries and stores the results in `json` files.
-7. **Compile assets** - Runs wepack to compile production ready assets.
+7. **Compile assets** - Runs webpack to compile production-ready assets.
 8. **Render HTML** - Renders all pages and templates into static `html` files.
 9. **Process files** - Local files are copied to the `dist` folder.
 10. **Process images** - Local images are processed and copied to the `dist` folder.